List of Whitesnake members: 1987–1997

 After it was completed the previous year, Whitesnake was released in 1987.
 Shortly before its release, Coverdale put together an all-new lineup which included former Dio guitarist Vivian Campbell, former Vandenberg guitarist Adrian Vandenberg, and former Ozzy Osbourne bassist and drummer Rudy Sarzo and Tommy Aldridge.
 After the end of the album's touring cycle, Campbell left the band.
 He was replaced the next April by Steve Vai, formerly of David Lee Roth's solo band.
 Vai performed all guitars on the group's next album Slip of the Tongue, after Vandenberg suffered a wrist injury that prevented him from playing.
 For the album's touring cycle, Rick Seratte joined on live keyboards.
-At the end of the tour in September 1990, Coverdale chose to disband Whitesnake.
+At the end of the tour in late September 1990, Coverdale chose to disband Whitesnake.

-In 1994, Coverdale revived Whitesnake following the breakup of Coverdale•Page, touring between June and October in promotion of Greatest Hits.
-The band's lineup included returning members Vandenberg and Sarzo, in addition to Ratt guitarist Warren DeMartini, former Coverdale•Page touring drummer Denny Carmassi, and backup keyboardist Paul Mirkovich.
-At the end of the run, the group's contract with Geffen Records expired and they disbanded again.
-A second reformation followed in 1997, when Coverdale, Vandenberg and Carmassi reunited alongside former Coverdale•Page touring members Guy Pratt (bass) and Brett Tuggle (keyboards) for Restless Heart.
-The album was initially intended to be a Coverdale solo release, however due to pressure from his new label EMI Records it was branded a Whitesnake album.
+In 1994, Coverdale reunited Whitesnake following the breakup of Coverdale–Page, touring between June and October 1994, in promotion of the Greatest Hits album.
+The band's lineup included returning members Vandenberg and Sarzo, in addition to Ratt guitarist Warren DeMartini, former Coverdale–Page drummer Denny Carmassi, and keyboardist Paul Mirkovich.
+At the end of the tour, the band's deal with Geffen Records expired and they disbanded again.
+A second reunion followed in 1997, when Coverdale, Vandenberg and Carmassi reunited alongside former Coverdale–Page touring members Guy Pratt (bass) and Brett Tuggle (keyboards) for Restless Heart.
+The album was initially intended to be released as Coverdale's solo album, however due to pressure from his new label EMI Records, it was released as a Whitesnake album.
 The tour, which ran from September to December 1997, featured Vandenberg and Carmassi, plus guitarist Steve Farris, bassist Tony Franklin and keyboardist Derek Hilland.